skip to main content

 Understanding Clinical Trials

 Clinical trials are human research studies that evaluate a medical, surgical or behavioral treatment.
 They provide invaluable insights into the prevention, detection and treatment of chronic conditions like arthritis.
 In this episode, our experts explore this research method and help unlock some of the mystery surrounding it.
+This episode was brought to you in part by Aleve.

 Show Notes